 It has been recommended that for all margins located less than 2 cm, the distance of the tumor from the margin be reported in centimeters.
 However, there is a lack of agreement on this issue.
-We recommend specifying the location of all margins located less than 2 cm.
-Margins from bone tumors should be taken as perpendicular margins, if possible.
-If the tumor is located more than 2 cm from the margin, the marrow can be scooped out and submitted as a margin.
+We recommend specifying the closest margin only and optionally the location of all margins less than 0.2 cm.
+Margins from bone tumors should be taken as perpendicular (radial) margins, if possible.
+If the tumor is located more than 2 cm from the bone margin, the marrow can be scooped out and submitted as a margin.